 Bring Me Flowers (3 Couples) is an English Country Dance.
-It was devised by Gary Roodman in 2015 and published in A Sequence of Calculated Figures.
+It was devised by Gary Roodman (website) in 2015 and published in A Sequence of Calculated Figures.
 It is a 3 Couple Circle dance.
 It is a mixer.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.
 It is in the key: G major.
 Someone thought this dance was Intermediate / Hard.

 Gary Roodman’s Bring Me Flowers can be danced with either 3 or 5 couples (or 7 if you have very long arms).
 The difference is not terribly significant; the calls are exactly the same, but I include animations of both versions.

 If you start out with a 4 couple set you will not progress and you will not mix partners.
 Each time through the dance you end up back where you started with the same partner who also ended up where s/he started.

 If you have a six couple set (assuming you can do the stars and the orbits on something that big) you will get double progression.
 You’ll move through 3 of the 6 positions available to you and dance with 3 of the 6 partners.
 In other words you are better off splitting the set into two three couple sets.